niashagrant/mern-store/README.md

 _ _ _

-In this example we show how we use the useState to update quantity in a function and setCart to triger a page re-render.
+In this example we show how we use the useState to update quantity in a function and setCart to trigger a page re-render.
 It is important that the page re-renders and not reloads, otherwise our user would be logged-out every time they make a change.

 <p align="center">
 <img src="./images/updateQty.png"></p>